COVESA/vsomeip/documentation/vsomeipConfiguration.md

 ## Tracing

-The Trace Connector is used to forward the internal messages that are sent over the Unix Domain Sockets (UDS) to DLT.
-Thus, it requires that DLT is installed and the DLT module can be found in the context of CMake.
+The Trace Connector is used to forward the internal messages that are sent over local communication to the used logging mechanism.

 - **tracing** (optional)
     - **enable** - Specifies whether the tracing of the SOME/IP messages is enabled, valid values are `true`, `false`.
 The default value is `false`.
 If tracing is enabled, the messages will be forwarded to DLT by the Trace Connector.
+If DLT is not used, messages are written as an hexstream to console/file output.
     - **sd_enable** - Specifies whether the tracing of the SOME/IP service discovery messages is enabled, valid values are `true`, `false`.
 The default value is `false`.
-    - **channels** (array)(optional) - Contains the channels to DLT.
+    - **channels** (array)(optional) - Contains the channels.
-    **NOTE**: You can set up multiple channels to DLT over that you can forward the messages.
+    **NOTE**: You can set up multiple channels in order to forward messages.
         - **name** - The name of the channel.
         - **id** - The id of the channel.
     - **filters** (array)(optional) - Contains the filters that are applied on the messages.
     **NOTE**: You can apply filters respectively filter rules on the messages with specific criteria and expressions.
-So only the filtered messages are forwarded to DLT.
+So only the filtered messages are forwarded.
-        - **channel** (optional) - The id of the channel over that the filtered messages are forwarded to DLT.
+        - **channel** (optional) - The id of the channel over that the filtered messages are forwarded.
 If no channel is specified the default channel (`TC`) is used.
 If you want to use a filter in several different channels, you can provide an array of channel ids.
-        **NOTE**: If you use a positive filter with multiple channels, the same message will be forwarded multiple times to DLT.
+        **NOTE**: If you use a positive filter with multiple channels, the same message will be forwarded multiple times.
         - **matches** (optional) - Specification of the criteria to include/exclude a message into/from the trace.
 You can either specify lists (array) or ranges of matching elements.
 A list may contain single identifiers which match all messages from/to all instances of the corresponding service or tuples consisting of service, instance and method-identifier. 'any' may be used as a wildcard for matching all services, instances or methods.
 A range is specified by two tuples "from" and "to", each consisting of service-, instance-and method-identifier.
 All messages with service-, instance-and method-identifiers that are greater than or equal to "from" and less than or equal to "to" are matched.
         - **type** (optional) - Specifies the filter type (valid values: `positive`, `negative`, `header-only`).
 The default value is `positive`.
-            - A **positive filter** is used and a message matches one of the filter rules, the message will be traced/forwarded to DLT.
+            - A **positive filter** is used and a message matches one of the filter rules, the message will be traced/forwarded.
             - A **negative filter** messages can be excluded.
-So when a message matches one of the filter rules, the message will not be traced/forwarded to DLT.
+So when a message matches one of the filter rules, the message will not be traced/forwarded.
             - A **header-only filter** is a positive filter that does not trace the message payload.

 <details><summary>Example 1 (Minimal Configuration)!</summary>
 This is the minimal configuration of the Trace Connector.

-This just enables the tracing and all of the sent internal messages will be traced/forwarded to DLT.
+This just enables the tracing and all of the sent internal messages will be traced/forwarded.

 ```json
 "tracing" :